-I adapted the New York Time’s implementation into a three-line WordPress plugin for my own site, and it is available in the WordPress plugin repository as a one-click install, if you would like to add it to your own.
+I adapted the New York Time’s implementation into a three-line WordPress plugin for my own site, and it is available in the WordPress plugin repository as a one-click install, to add it to your own.

-The “deep links” plugin allows for permalinking and highlighting of text on a paragraph and sentance level.
+The “deep links” plugin allows for permalinking and highlighting of text on a paragraph and sentence level.
 No need to set anything up.
 Just install, tap shift twice, and start highlighting.